netops2devops/netops2devops/README.md

 - 👋 Hi!
 I’m Kapil (pronunciation : `cup ill`) and I am a Security Engineer by profession.
 - 😜 I am also a recovering Network Engineer and an Openstack survivor.
+- ✍️ I blog on netops2devops.net (when I can)
-- 👀 I’m interested in developing software and automation tools for security operations (blue team or red team)
+- 👀 I like developing software tools and automated workflows to streamline security operations (blue team or red team)
-- 🌱 I’m currently learning Django and container security.
-- 💞️ I’m looking to collaborate on any exciting projects that can be used to automate or improve security operations.
-- 📫 Hit me up on Twitter @netops2devops if you have some cool project ideas.
+- 📫 Hit me up on @infosec.exchange if you have some interesting project ideas.

 <!---
 netops2devops/netops2devops is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.